cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 ---

-I am a PhD candidate in Economics at UCL, supervised by [Morten O. Ravn](https://sites.google.com/view/mortenoravn/home) and [Kalina Manova](https://www.kalinamanova.com).
+I am a PhD candidate in Economics at UCL in the market this year.
+I am supervised by [Morten O. Ravn](https://sites.google.com/view/mortenoravn/home) and [Kalina Manova](https://www.kalinamanova.com).

 My Research areas are International Economics (Trade and Macroeconomics) and Empirical Macroeconomics.